jdaviderb/alpine-vnc/Readme.md

 # About
-x11vnc on alpine linux
+x11vnc on alpine 3.7 linux (based on danielguerra/alpine-vnc) with configured chromium and AutoFirma (Spanish digital signature application).

+The chromium will have a test1 auto-signed certificate

+It must be run in privileged container or chromium will not run for alpine user.

+User: alpine
+Password: alpine

 # Usage

-docker run -d -p 5900:5900 danielguerra/alpine-vnc
+docker run -d -p 5900:5900 rcgcoder/alpine-vnc

 After this use vnc-client to connect to your alpine.
 Right click shows the menu